evident0/victus-hub/README.md

 :-------------------------:|:-------------------------:
 ![](showcase_sensors.png)  |  ![](showcase_settings.png)

-A control panel for HP Victus (and maybe Omen laptops) on Linux.
+A control panel for HP Victus and Omen laptops on Linux.

 It was built and tested on 8BD4 (HP Victus 16-s0001nv) with Fedora.
 Other HP Omen/Victus laptops should work.